 I lifted my head fury quickly igniting inside my chest " Listen, I don't know who in the hell you are-"

 I suddenly lost my voice because the once emerald eyes were now a crimson red.
 They changed back to normal so quickly that I wondered if it was just the after effects of the alcohol.

-I must have been still drunk because I asked " What happens after eight years?"
+I must have been still been drunk because I asked, " What happens after eight years?"

 I knew what she was implying, but I refused to believe that it was possible.
 The concept of a human soul was simply our conscious within us, not an immortal life force.

 " If I were you, I would stay away from PCP."

 The subway screeched and slowly came to a halt.
 Before I could step off onto the platform the woman spoke again.